terra-money/core/x/feeshare/spec/01_concepts.md

 ## FeeShare

-The FeeShare module is a revenue-per-transaction model, which allows developers to get paid for deploying their decentralized applications (dApps) on Juno.
-This helps developers to generate revenue every time a user interacts with their contracts on the chain.
-This registration is permissionless to sign up for and begin earning fees from.
+The FeeShare module enables the splitting of revenue from transaction fees between validators and registered smart contracts.
+Developers can register their smart contracts and every time someone interacts with a registered smart contract, the contract deployer or their assigned withdrawal account receives a part of the transaction fees.
 By default, 50% of all transaction fees for Execute Messages are shared.
-This can be changed by governance and implemented by the `x/feeshare` module.
+This parameter can be changed by governance and implemented by the `x/feeshare` module.

 ## Registration

-Developers register their contract applications to gain their cut of fees per execution.
-Any contract can be registered by a developer by submitting a signed transaction.
-After the transaction is executed successfully, the developer will start receiving a portion of the transaction fees paid when a user interacts with the registered contract.
-The developer can have the funds sent to their wallet, a DAO, or any other wallet address on the Juno Network.
+Contracts must register to receive their allocation of fees.
+Registration is permissionless, and is completed by submitting a signed registration transaction.
+After the transaction is executed successfully, the withdrawal address stipulated  during registration will start receiving a portion of the transaction fees paid when a user interacts with the registered contract.
+A withdrawal address can be any address.

 ::: tip
- **NOTE**: If your contract is part of a development project, please ensure that the deployer of the contract (or the factory/DAO that deployed the contract) is an account that is owned by that project.
-This avoids the situation, that an individual deployer who leaves your project could become malicious.
+ **NOTE**: If your contract is part of a development project, please ensure that the deployer of the contract is an account that is owned by that project and not just an individual contributor, who could become malicious.
 :::

-## Fee Distribution
+## Fees

-As described above, developers will earn a portion of the transaction fee after registering their contracts.
-To understand how transaction fees are distributed, we will look at the following in detail:
+Registered contracts will earn a portion of the transaction fee after registering their contracts.
+Only [Wasm Execute Txs](https://github.com/CosmWasm/wasmd/blob/main/proto/cosmwasm/wasm/v1/tx.proto#L115-L127) (`MsgExecuteContract`) are eligible for feesharing.

-* The transactions eligible are only [Wasm Execute Txs](https://github.com/CosmWasm/wasmd/blob/main/proto/cosmwasm/wasm/v1/tx.proto#L115-L127) (`MsgExecuteContract`).

-### WASM Transaction Fees

-Users pay transaction fees to pay to interact with smart contracts on Juno.
+Users pay transaction fees to pay to interact with smart contracts and execute transactions.
 When a transaction is executed, the entire fee amount (`gas limit * gas price`) is sent to the `FeeCollector` module account during the [Cosmos SDK AnteHandler](https://docs.cosmos.network/main/modules/auth/#antehandlers) execution.

-After this step, the `FeeCollector` sends 50% of the funds and splits them between contracts that were executed on the transaction.
-If the fees paid are not accepted by governance, there is no payout to the developers (for example, niche base tokens) for tax purposes.
+If a transaction's fees are not denominated in a coin permitted by the `AllowedDenoms` parameter, there is no payout to involved contracts.
 If a user sends a message and it does not interact with any contracts (ex: bankSend), then the entire fee is sent to the `FeeCollector` as expected.

+### Fee distribution

+After collecting fees, the `FeeCollector` sends 50% of the total collected transaction fees divided equally among the withdrawal addresses of any contract involved in the transaction.

+The original FeeShare module implementation only rewarded registered contracts that took part in the execution of a transaction.
+However, this approach has been modified to reward *any* registered contract that participates in a transaction.

+All registered contracts involved in a transaction will receive an equal portion of the FeeShare allocation (currently set to 50%).
+For example, if a transaction involves the participation of 5 contracts, and 3 of them are registered, each registered contract will receive 1/3 of the 50% FeeShare allocation to their withdrawer addresses.

+This equitable distribution is achieved by wrapping the official WASM module in a [custom implementation](../../wasm/README.md) that keeps track of all contracts involved in a transaction.
+When a contract is executed, the custom WASM module keeps track of each participating contract address in a list.
+When the transaction is completed, the `PostHandler` from the FeeShare module distributes the rewards between the listed participants, and the `PostHandler` from the custom WASM module removes the contract addresses from the store.